 Location: Central America

 Nicaragua, set between the Pacific Ocean and the Caribbean Sea, is a Central American nation known for its dramatic terrain of lakes, volcanoes and beaches.
 Unfortunately, the primary thing it’s known for right now is the civil unrest that broke out in 2018 and continues to persist.
 Many of our efforts are currently on hold in Nicaragua due to limitations on Americans traveling to Nicaragua.
-If you’re interested in learning about the current state of Nicaragua, this article by the Council on Foreign Relations does a good job of outlining the issues that the country is facing.

 About LaChureca in Managua, nicaragua